|January 6, 2025

 If you’ve been following the Bulletproof Diet, or looking for a way to burn more fat on a healthy, whole food diet, you may have come across CLA, or conjugated linoleic acid.
 It’s one of the magic ingredients that make grass-fed butter and meat so incredible for boosting your physical performance.

-As one of the few naturally occurring, healthy trans fats, this little fatty acid can burn fat, build muscle, and fight cancer.
+As one of the few naturally occurring, healthy trans fats, this little fatty acid can positively impact fat burning and muscle building.
 What’s better?
 If you’re not already eating conjugated linoleic acid for its benefits, it’s simple to incorporate from delicious, whole-food sources.

 As if you needed another reason to love the benefits of grass-fed butter.